Teach With INFOhio

 Professional Development

-In addition to lessons for student instruction, the Learn With INFOhio professional development webinar series features several recorded presentations on helping digital natives engage and connect with text on a screen.
+In addition to lessons for student instruction, the Learn With INFOhio professional development webinars feature several recorded presentations on helping digital natives engage and connect with text on a screen.
 Each Learn With INFOhio webinar is worth one contact hour.
 Participants can take short quiz after viewing and will receive a certificate.
-Eric Curts, Ohio's Google guru, presented Google Tools for Struggling Students.
-Many of the tools he shared in this webinar are for reading digital text.
-Control, Alt, Read offers research, resources and easy to apply strategies to use with students of any age who are reading on the screen.

 INFOhio's Learning Pathways are another way to do PD your way with flexible, self-paced online classes.
 Be sure to take the Reading on the Screen class in the K-5 Digital Content Learning Pathway to learn more about the importance of instruction using digital text and the best practices and strategies to impact learning.
 This class provides a contact hour certificate and has something for all educators who teach grades K-12.

 There are also blog posts that share ideas and approaches for teaching students to read digital text.
 Check out Close Reading and Analysis of Digital Text for English grades 9-12 and Engage, Connect, and Reflect: Using Digital Text in the Classroom.
-Other posts discuss Scholastic's digital text and resources, such as Scholastic Stuff for Students - Straight to Your Desktop!
+Explore how to integrate INFOhio's purchased eBooks into instruction by reading Best Practices for Using eBooks in Every Classroom

 Find It All In One Place